MateuszSamin/synergyai/papers/tech.md

 # Abstract

 Blockchain technologies have given rise to new types of markets, which are vulnerable to abuse due to a lack of traditional regulatory guarantees.
-We propose a self-adjusting system which allows to assess the safety of a potential investment, based on an ensemble of algorithms.
+We propose a self-adjusting system which allows for assessing the safety of a potential investment, based on an ensemble of algorithms.
-This ensemble is able to analyze tokens within seconds from deployment and continuously update its predictions.
+This ensemble can analyze tokens within seconds from deployment and continuously update its predictions.
 To prevent drift from current market conditions, the algorithms are constantly tuned based on a retroactive evaluation of their performance.
-The result is a human-readable and reliable way to estimate risk associated with a token.
+The result is a human-readable and reliable way to estimate the risk associated with a token.

 # Introduction